This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Customization: This Chicken Tagine recipe is versatile.
-For a vegetarian version, skip the chicken, double up on the eggplant, and swap in vegetable broth.
-Feel free to get creative by adding other vegetables like butternut squash, zucchini, green beans, or sweet potatoes.
+• Customization: For a vegetarian option, skip the chicken, double the eggplant, and use vegetable broth.
+You can also add vegetables like butternut squash, zucchini, green beans, or sweet potatoes.

-• Storage: Keep any leftovers refrigerated and covered for up to 3 days.
-When reheating, add a bit of water or broth to refresh the flavors and heat on the stove over medium heat.
+• Storage: Refrigerate leftovers for up to 3 days.
+Reheat on the stove with a splash of water or broth to refresh the sauce.

 Frequently Asked Questions